 It's the unexpected that really causes trouble.
 If you KNOW you're going out in the cold, you'll dress for it.
 But what if a short hike on a pleasant day turns into a cold night out because of a busted foot?
-We hope that doesn't happen to you, but WeatherWool is comfortable in the warm and comfortable in the cold so that, if the unexpected happens, you'll be ready.
+We hope that doesn't happen to you, but WeatherWool Hardcore Luxury is comfortable in the warm and comfortable in the cold, in sync in the city and natural in Nature ... so if the unexpected happens, you'll be ready.

 People expect to see WeatherWool out in the woods on a snowy day.
 This page pictures WeatherWool in some surprising settings.
 If you have some surprising pictures, please send them! --- Thanks!

 Maternity is not the usual type of Concealed Carry for the Anorak!

 This is sort of a joke.
 Please see the blog of 2022-08-14 for details.

 Even though we pride ourselves on versatility, we surely never expected the All-Around Jacket (in Solid Duff Color) to be paired with a tux at a wedding!!
 Thanks to Bob from Georgia for a great pic!

 BTW, Bob comes from a family of haberdashers.

 And below, sort of the opposite extreme.
 This is Advisor Mark Eurich, who has been working with us since well before we founded WeatherWool.
 Mark is a farmer and outdoorsman in Nebraska.
 He asked us to make an Anorak with no sleeves and no hood.
 We don't know what to call this thing, but Mark really loves it and I think we should offer it as a product.
 Here, Mark wears it on a warm day without a base layer.
 Comfort against bare skin is extremely important to us, and one of the reasons our raw wool is far more expensive than usual for outerwear.